As one of the laziest people on the planet, I frequently find myself thinking of stuff to write about, and then failing to write about it.

 Now the Kerala has closed.
 Apparently for good.
 Which is a shame because it really was excellent; quite possibly the best restaurant of any kind in the local area.

-It all came very suddenly.
-A post on social media a few weeks ago that it was closing that night, possibly for good.
+The end all came very suddenly.
+A post on social media a few weeks ago that it was closing that night, and possibly wouldn't be reopening.
 And that was that.

 The clue really ought to be in the name, but this was proper South Indian food.
 You didn't go there if you wanted a British tandoori type meal, which owes more to Bangladesh and Pakistan than to India.